cesto93/progettoSDCC/README.md

 * To configure aws monitoring run script ./script_aws/configure_monitoring.sh
 * To configure gce monitoring run script ./script_gce/configure_monitoring.sh
-* To add monitoring at startup on aws run add add_statup.sh
+* To add monitoring at startup on AWS run ./script_aws/add_statup.sh
+* To add moitoring at startup on GCE run ./script_gce/add_statup.sh
 * Set the grafana datasource on influxdb on http://ADDR:8086

+### Usage
+After configuration you should restart all instances then monitoring is active

 ## Application

 ###Configuration
-The node configuration is done via a json file located at /configuration/word_count.json
+The node configuration is done via a json file located at /configuration/word_count.json The bucket configuration is done via a json file located at /configuration/generated/bucket.json
 The ip of the nodes are gathered by the script files and parse in a json file at /configuration/generated/app_node.json.
 To test the app in local or if you want to manually set the ip use this file directly.